dpc10ster/RJafrocBook/docs/09-DBMH-analysis.md

 \sigma_{\tau}^{2}=\frac{1}{I-1}\sum_{i=1}^{I}\left ( Y_{i \bullet \bullet} - Y_{\bullet \bullet \bullet} \right )^2
 \end{equation*}

 The expression on the right hand side "looks like" a variance, indeed one that could be calculated for just two treatments (I = 2) but, of course, random sampling from a distribution of treatments is not the intent of the notation.
-Under the null hypothesis, $Y_{1 \bullet \bullet} = Y_{2 \bullet \bullet} = ... = Y_{I \bullet \bullet}$, which implies $\sigma_{\tau}^{2} = 0$.
+Under the null hypothesis, $Y_{1 \bullet \bullet} = Y_{2 \bullet \bullet} = \cdot \cdot \cdot = Y_{I \bullet \bullet}$, which implies $\sigma_{\tau}^{2} = 0$.

 The expected mean squares in Table 9.1 are variance-like quantities; specifically, they are weighted linear combinations of the variances appearing in Eqn.
 (9.7).
 For single factors the column headed "degrees of freedom" ($df$) is one less than the number of levels of the corresponding factor; estimating a variance requires first estimating the mean, which imposes a constraint, thereby decreasing $df$ by one.
 For interaction terms, $df$ is the product of the degrees of freedom for the individual factors.
 As an example, the term $(\tau RC)_{ijk}$ contains three individual factors, and therefore  $df = (I-1)(J-1)(K-1)$.
 The number of degrees of freedom can be thought of as the amount of information available in estimating a mean square.
 As a special case, with no replications, the $\epsilon$  term has zero $df$ as $N-1 = 0$.
 With only one observation $Y_{1(ijk)}$ there is no information to estimate the variance corresponding to the $\epsilon$  term.
 To estimate this term one needs to replicate the study several times – each time the same readers interpret the same cases in all treatments – a very boring task for the reader and totally unnecessary from the researcher's point of view.

+### Example calculation of mean squares
+We choose `dataset02` to illustrate calculation of mean squares for pseudovalues.
+This is referred to in the book as the "VD" dataset [@RN1993].
+It consists of 114 cases, 45 of which are diseased, interpreted in two treatments ("0" = single spin echo MRI, "1" = cine-MRI) by five radiologists using the ROC paradigm.
+The first line below computes the pseudovalues and extracts the numbers of treatmenets, readers and cases, used in the subsequent calculations of mean squares.

 ```r